Register to get access to free programming courses with interactive exercises

 }

 The purpose of this API is to provide convenient access to Twitter data.
-And this API is used both by Twitter itself in mobile applications and by third-party services that manage Twitter.
+And this API is used both by Twitter mobile applications and third-party services that manage Twitter.
 For example, marketers use services that automatically publish tweets on a schedule.

-The Twitter API is an example of an HTTP API; it works over the HTTP protocol, through which browsers load and display sites.
+The Twitter API is an example of an HTTP API.
+It works over the HTTP protocol, through which browsers load and display sites.
 HTTP is the most common and convenient way to make APIs for public Internet services.
-The whole Internet is geared towards it, it has good support in any programming language.
+The Internet leans on it, so any programming language supports it.
 After all, it's a simple protocol that everyone involved in web or mobile app development knows one way or another.

 In this course, we'll talk about what HTTP APIs are and how they work.
-We'll learn how to make queries to APIs to analyze and test it using curl and the Postman service.
-Let's get acquainted with the OpenAPI standard (formerly Swagger), which is used to describe the API format.
+We'll learn how to make queries to APIs to analyze and test them using Curl and the Postman service.
+Let's get acquainted with the OpenAPI standard (formerly Swagger), which describes the API format.

 Preparation

-The course focuses on how to build an API using HTTP, which is studied in another course.
+The course focuses on how to build an API using HTTP, which we will study in another course.
 We recommend going through it if you're not familiar with HTTP.
-Also, courses on command line basics and HTML.

 Are there any more questions?
 Ask them in the Discussion section.